uebvhir/Pathway_Analysis-Guidelines/README.md

 # UEB-Pathway Analysis

-[The Statistics and Bioinformatics Unit (UEB)](ueb.vhir.org)  at Vall d'Hebron Research Institute (VHIR) is a support platform whose mission is providing expert advice, services and training in bioinformatics and statistics for clinical and biomedical research.
+[The Statistics and Bioinformatics Unit ([UEB](http://ueb.vhir.org))](ueb.vhir.org)  at Vall d'Hebron Research Institute (VHIR) is a support platform whose mission is providing expert advice, services and training in bioinformatics and statistics for clinical and biomedical research.

-At the bioinformatics platform of UEB we work with distinct omics data and apply our knowledge to provide researchers with accurate. reliable, robust and, if possible, quick results.
+At the bioinformatics platform of [UEB](http://ueb.vhir.org) we work with distinct omics data and apply our knowledge to provide researchers with accurate. reliable, robust and, if possible, quick results.

 Many of our analyses deal with selecting some type of "feature" such as genes, proteins, microRNAs etc. which may act as a biomarkers for distinguishing, predicting or classifying distinct biological states.